landesberg-design/plugin-ajax-load-more-pro/README.txt

 This Ajax Load More Pro update requires updating core Ajax Load More plugin to 5.6.0 for compatibility with the Filters add-on 2.0 update.

 == Changelog ==

+** 1.2.24 - May 10, 2024 **

+Next Page - 1.8.0

+* NEW: Added official support for using Next Page add-on with Single Posts add-on.
+* NEW: Added global `alm_nextpage_post_id` PHP variable for use in filters/shortcodes etc. This will allow the current post ID to be accessed within the Ajax request.
+* UPDATE: Code clean up.

+Single Posts - 1.7.0

+- NEW: Added official support for using Next Page add-on with Single Posts add-on.
+- FIX: Fixed issue with undefined PHP variable when using `Next` post ordering.
+- UPDATE: Code clean up.

 ** 1.2.23 - March 21, 2024 **